kisswiki/kisswiki/src/00other/cli.md

 $ vim <Ctrl-t>
 ```

+`CTRL-T` to add paths to a command

+You can then use fzf to select the destination directory (as long as it’s somewhere in your home directory).
+Once you’ve selected it you can hit return to add it to the command line you’re working on, and then hit return again to execute the command.

+`ALT-C` to change directory

+If you hit `ALT-C` then you can use fzf to change to any directory in your home directory.

+That’s because FZF_ALT_C_COMMAND="fd -t d . $HOME" generates a list of directories below home.

+`CTRL-R` to search the history

+`CTRL-R` pipes your history to fzf, allowing you to find and rerun complicated commands with fzf.

 alias which combines fzf with bat for the preview and a custom key binding to open VS Code:

 ```